 In many cases, your doctor will recommend a dental implant to replace teeth that have been extracted in order to avoid complications such as jawbone thinning, the loosening of other teeth, bone loss, and gum recession.

 The cost of a dental extraction varies widely based on a number of different factors.
 First, if you have dental insurance, this will greatly reduce your costs.
 You will need to contact your provider to see how much you may expect to pay.
 In general, a simple tooth extraction can range anywhere from $100-$300.
 Surgical extractions can be more expensive, costing up to $400 for a permanent tooth.
 Baby teeth are generally less expensive, costing anywhere from $90-$150.

-For more information about dental extractions in Redondo Beach, California, and to schedule your appointment with Dr. Barry Johnsin, Dr. Trent Westernoff, or Dr. Martin Mardirosian, please call Redondo Oral Surgery at 310-375-0514.
+For more information about dental extractions in Redondo Beach, California, and to schedule your appointment with Dr. Trent Westernoff or Dr. Martin Mardirosian, please call Redondo Oral Surgery at 310-375-0514.